-- Year 8: GCSEs have an impact on career and university choices and this is explored through a series of small group sessions in the Spring Term.
-All Year 8 students will have taken part in a session before choosing their Options.
+GCSEs have an impact on career and university choices and this is explored through a series of small group sessions in the Spring Term.
+All Year 8 students will have taken part in a session before choosing their options.

-- Year 12: students visit a UCAS Higher Education Exhibition in June each year.
-During the summer term 2017, we will be visiting the Exhibition being hosted at the University of Bedfordshire.
+Students visit a UCAS Higher Education Exhibition in June each year.
+During the summer term 2018, we will be visiting the Exhibition being hosted at the University of Bedfordshire.
 Here, representatives from every university are available to talk to, and several workshops/talks are available for students to attend.
 Further details available nearer the date.